michael1308/inventree-adv-sheet-labels/.github/ISSUE_TEMPLATE/sheet-layout.md

 Just in case something needs to be verified or anyone wants to get any:
 - Brand(s) and/or supplier(s) if available: '...'
 - Online product link and/or supplier/manufacturer item number: ...
+- Image of the physical label sheet if possible (online information is not always clear)

 **Page size configuration**